 Not all fabrics are washable, so even if the manufacturer states they’re washable, I still look at the fabric content before buying them and I also read the reviews.
 I’ve had the best luck with polyester curtain panels and there are quite a few out there that look amazing and you would never guess they’re polyester.

 I used to own a furniture and home decor store and I sold ready-made washable curtain panels.
 Most of them were polyester and I had many happy customers.
 They were the best machine washable curtains!
 Here’s a few from their Amazon shop.

 Pre-wash Before Hanging

-A lot of curtains are sold by the panel so another tip I’ll share is to wash just one at first and see if they wash well.
+A lot of curtains are sold by the panel so another tip I’ll share is to wash one washable curtain panel first to see if it washes well.
 I recently bought 4 white washable curtain panels for the living room and dining room.
-I washed one just to be sure that they were going to work out.
+I washed one panel just to be sure that they were going to work out.
 If I’d ruined it, I could still return the other three that were unopened.
 They worked out great but it’s worth taking your time here.

 Styles I’ve Purchased Lately

 The living room and dining curtains I bought are polyesters and I didn’t have any noticeable shrinkage.
 I washed them on a quick wash and even dried them for 10 minutes and they came out perfect.